armaanpriyadarshan/Object-Detection-on-Raspberry-Pi/README.md

 2. [Organizing our Workspace and Virtual Environment]()
 3. [Installing TensorFlow, OpenCV, and other Prerequisites]()
 4. [Testing out our Model ]()

+## Step 1: Setting up the Raspberry Pi and Getting Updates
+Before we can get started, we must have access to the Raspberry Pi's Desktop Interface.
+This can be done with VNC Viewer or the standard Monitor and HDMI.
+I made a more detailed video which can be found below